Incentivized Federated Learning and Unlearning: System Model

-In the overall game, there are three possible outcomes for a user (not revoke data, revoke and retained, revoke and not retained).
-However, in this stage, a user does not have enough information to know which outcome will realize, so he must calculate his expected payoff by considering three cases: \begin{itemize} \item \emph{Case (a): not revoke.} With probability $1-p_j$, a type-$j$ user will not revoke his data after federated learning.
-In this case, his expected payoff is the difference between the learning reward $r^L_j$ and costs (including the learning cost, privacy cost, and unlearning cost): where $\theta_jd_jT$ is the total learning cost in $T$ rounds.
+where $\theta_jd_jT$ is the total learning cost in $T$ rounds.
 As we consider that each user's sampled data size in each local round is proportional to his total data size, the learning cost is linear in his data size $d_j$ (e.g., \cite{bourtoule2021machine,tran2019federated,ding2020optimal}).
 Similarly, in the unlearning cost $\theta_jd_j\lambda\sum_{i \in \mathcal{I}_u\backslash\mathcal{I}_r}\ell_i^2$, the $\lambda\sum_{i \in \mathcal{I}_u\backslash\mathcal{I}_r}\ell_i^2$ models the number of communication rounds for unlearning, which increases in the leaving users' training losses (according to Proposition \ref{unlearntm}).\footnote{We use the simplified model of \eqref{7ron} in Proposition \ref{unlearntm} to capture the key relationship between the unlearning communication rounds $T_{unlearn}$ and leaving users' training losses (represented by $\Vert \nabla F_i(w^*) \Vert $).} A type $j$ user's perceived privacy cost $\xi_j\mathbb{E}[\ell_j]d_j$ increases in his expected training loss $\mathbb{E}[\ell_j]$ and data size $d_j$.
 As a high training loss $\ell_j$ reflects a large distance of user $j$'s data from the average of other users' distribution, we use it to measure the uniqueness of a user.
 Thus, the model captures that the privacy cost increases in the uniqueness and size of one's training data (e.g., \cite{de2013unique,romanini2021privacy}).
 As each user cannot know his exact training loss $\ell_j$ before federated learning, we assume that he estimates the expected loss using the public distribution (with mean $\mathbb{E}[\ell_j]$ and variance $D(\ell_j)$). \item \emph{Case (b): revoke but retained.} With probability $p_jq_j$, a type-$j$ user will revoke his data after federated learning but will be retained by the server through more incentives $r^U_j$.
-In this case, his expected payoff is the difference between total rewards (including both learning and unlearning incentives) and costs: The unlearning incentive $r^U_j$ will be determined by the server in Stage IV based on users' training losses, contributions, and data revocation, which are unknown in this stage.
-Thus, each user can only calculate the expectation of the unlearning incentive. \item \emph{Case (c): revoke and not retained.} With probability $p_j(1-q_j)$, a type-$j$ user will revoke his data and will not be retained by the server, i.e., the user's data will be unlearned.
-The user needs to return the reward $r^L_j$ to the server but will not incur any privacy cost or unlearning cost.
-In this case, his expected payoff is
+In this case, his expected payoff is the difference between total rewards (including both learning and unlearning incentives) and costs: